SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Yes?"

-"After breakfast, can you go get Rarity for me?
+"After breakfast, could you please go get Rarity for me?
 I need to talk to her."

 "Absolutely."